The pressure is building for IBM's Ginni Rometty to revive the company or risk confronting calls for more radical steps — like a major breakup.

 Across the board, these legacy companies are learning that businesses can't continue as usual as they struggle to keep pace with technological advancements.
 In the name of nimbleness, Hewlett-Packard is splitting up; EBay is separating PayPal; and EMC Corp. is exploring strategic options that could include a full or partial sale, or a spinoff of VMware Inc.

 One key difference is that IBM has essentially been pursuing a slow-moving breakup for the last decade, divesting assets like its PC business and low-end server unit, which were sold to Lenovo Group Ltd. in 2005 and 2014, respectively.
-Yesterday, IBM agreed to pay Globalfoundries Inc. $1.5 billion to take its -losing chip-manufacturing division.
+Yesterday, IBM agreed to pay Globalfoundries Inc. $1.5 billion to take its money-losing chip-manufacturing division.

 Those divestitures have removed $7 billion of annual revenue, which Rometty calls “empty calories.”